vparizot/vparizot.github.io/_pages/lab3.md

 ---
-title: "Lab 3: Keypad Scanner"
+title: "Keypad Scanner"
 description: "A deep dive into FSMs"
 permalink: /FSMProject/

 ---
+*A deep dive into FSMs*
 ## Introduction & Learning Objectives
-In Lab 3, I designed and constructed a circuit on my FPGA to read a 4-by-4 matrix keypad and display the last two hexadecimal digits pressed on dual seven-segment displays.
+In this project, I designed and constructed a circuit on my FPGA to read a 4-by-4 matrix keypad and display the last two hexadecimal digits pressed on dual seven-segment displays.
 My design satisfied all the requirements, including:
 <ul> <li> Design does not lock up when multiple buttons are pressed at once. </li>
 <li> Design only registers first button press if additional buttons are pressed down while holding down one button. </li>
 <li>Each button press registered only once (e.g., no switch bouncing)</li>